The LSAT is designed to challenge you at the highest levels of critical thinking — it’s not a test you can pass on a “wing and a prayer.”

 You can’t cram it all in the week before the exam.
 LSAT prep is painstaking and requires you to invest time well in advance.
 Repeated practice will help you methodically master each of the four sections and develop the school of thought needed to pass the exam.
 Remaining collected and focused throughout your prep and during the exam will help you perform to your fullest.

-Studying for the LSAT is a Long Term Undertaking
+Studying for the LSAT Is a Long Term Undertaking

-It is helpful to fall into a study rhythm, dedicating time for daily study.
+It is helpful to fall into a rhythm, dedicating time for daily study.
 It’s not great if you study for 10 hours one day, and then skip the next three days.
 Your learning will be optimized if you have boundaries between your study life, work life, and personal life.

 You may need to make a few temporary lifestyle changes to accommodate this intensive level of study.
 That doesn’t mean everything is on hold, but you will have to find ways to prioritize your studies.

 Remember, this is a short time in your life, when you’re making a huge investment in your future.

 Because it is very complex, you will encounter plenty of subjects that aren’t easy for you.
 As you work through challenging ideas, you have to keep perspective.
 You won’t be good at everything right away.
 This challenge is part of the LSAT.